Tupai566/Day3/README.md

-I would like to thank Microverse.
+I would like to thank Microverse & Katherine.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>